Talk Icon

 Describe A Time When You Were Late: IELTS Speaking Cue Card

-Updated on May 06, 2024, 11:28
+Updated on Nov 13, 2024, 06:15

-In this IELTS speaking practice test, we'll discuss 'Describe a time when you were late' and show you how to answer it well with clear explanations and real-life examples.
+In this IELTS speaking practice test, we'll discuss 'Describe a Time When You Were Late' and show you how to answer it well with clear explanations and real-life examples.

 This topic often comes up in 'Part 2: Individual long turn' of the IELTS speaking test.
 Here, the examiner checks how well you can explain things, use good words, and discuss different ideas.